Rush Limbaugh emitting vocal vibrations, rhetoric, and resonance.

 Whatever you do.

-Here's Senator Session, he's last night on CNN.
+He's last night on CNN.

-Anderson Cooper said you had blasted this legislation.
+Anderson Cooper said, you had blasted this legislation.

-Today the Senate changed that provision.
+Today, the Senate changed that provision.

-That's not right, but what it is.
+That's not right, but whatever.

-Uh but there will be more other provisions in the bill that will allow immigration here in the future.
+But there will be more other provisions in the bill that will allow immigration here in the future.

-So the next question, well, uh Senator, it seems that the word amnesty has become such a buzzword.
+So the next question, well, Senator, it seems that the word amnesty has become such a buzzword.

 President says that his road to citizenship is not amnesty, is it?